manishmore/docker-compose-mediawiki/README.md

 # docker-compose-mediawiki
-Automate the deployment of MediaWiki Docker-Compose
+Automate the deployment of MediaWiki through Docker-Compose

 # Install